Emjayosee/5_Day_Planner/README.md

     3. Load the files and tested the page functionality at GITHUB.

     4. Run the html through a code validation service on the final commit.
 Use validator.w3.org and describe any issues and resolution.
 Adjust before the final commit.
-Some duplicate attribute issues, but does not seem to impact results.
+Some issues with tags, but does not seem to impact results.

 # 04 Lessons Learned: